-Set custom metadata
+Set and remove custom metadata

 Before you begin